 Another edition of Ideart!
 It is most delightful to be able to gift something that you’ve put a little piece of yourself into.
 The boy is at the slightly flummoxed receiving end of this.

 Being a typical boy in all such manner of things, he’s a comics aficionado.
 Grave conversations have been had about the merits of desi superheroes over the firang crusaders.
-He’s actually a Homer Simpson fan but the American sensation’s face is plastered over teeshirts right across town.
+He’s actually afan but the American sensation’s face is plastered over teeshirts right across town.
 I thought it would be fun to bring in a desi touch to the comic characters-on-teeshirts fad.
 So I started with something familiar to every Indian kid across the country (secretly in cases like mine since my parents didn’t approve of the bad English).
-The world of Diamond Comics!
+The world of !

 Chacha Chaudhary would have been the obvious choice for the tee-shirt with the telling caption of ‘Chacha Chaudhary’s brain works faster than a computer!’
 But I felt the concept of a bald, alien giant clad in gold earrings, belted shorts and boots had far more potential.